-9.2.7 Applying for Refund
+9.2.5 Applying for Refund

-For refunds under 9.2, the customer must apply for a refund on Form 3533; submit it to the postmaster; and provide the envelope, wrapper, or a part of it showing the names and addresses of the sender and addressee, canceled postage and postal markings, or other evidence of postage and fees paid.
-Refunds for metered postage are submitted under 9.3.
+For refunds under 9.2, the customer must apply for a refund on Form 3533; submit it to the postmaster; and provide the envelope, wrapper (or a part of it) showing the names and addresses of the sender and addressee, canceled postage and postal markings, or other evidence of postage and fees paid.
+The local postmaster grants or denies refund requests under 9.2.
+Payment processing is through Accounting Service Center.
+Adverse rulings may be appealed through the postmaster to the manager, Pricing and Classification Service Center (see 608.8.0), who issues the final agency decision.
+Refunds for postage evidencing systems postage are submitted under 9.3.